abrarka/Prodapttest/README.md

 * `PUT /addresses/{id}` - Updates an existing address
 * `DELETE /addresses/{id}` - Removes an existing address

 Full API documentation is visible at [this URL](http://localhost:8080/swagger-ui/index.html) once the application is running.

+Task :

+Blacklist service will return postcodes that are not servicable.
+Do not change anything in blacklist service.

+When consumer search for addresses with or without postcode filter , before returning the response make sure the addresses are not blacklisted.
+Existing consumers of this endpoint, may not want this feature , so introduce an optional paramater for address search endpoint to ensure blacklisting is not impacting for existing consumers and based on this flag blacklisting is applied.

+Update relevant test classes for the same.